westonstearns/courses-googlevis-weston/chapter1.md

 # Initialize a DataMarket client
 dminit(NULL)

-# Inspect the variable `life_expectancy`
+# Load in the yearly life expectancy data frame for each country as 'life_expectancy'
 life_expectancy <- dmlist("15r2!hrp")

+# Inspect `life_expectancy` with head() and/or tail()

-# Load in the yearly GDP data frame for each country
+# Load in the yearly GDP data frame for each country as 'gdp'
 gdp <-

 # Inspect the variable `population`.
-population
+population <-
 ```

 *** =solution